kaiusl/KLPlugins.RaceEngineer/NOTES.md

 ## Definite todos

+- [ ] Move database interactions to different thread
 - [ ] Use machine learning to provide input tyre pressures.
   - [See more below...](#input-tyre-pressures)
 - [ ] Rework loading of previous data to be more representative of current condition.
   - [ ] How to handle not enough data?
 Widen requirements?
 Don't load?
 - [ ] Use broadcast data do detect race starts (it give session phase).
-Fall back to current crude method if broadcast data is not available.
+Fall back to current crude method if broadcast data is not available
+- [ ] Detect ecu map changes mid lap, and add boolean to db, such laps should be excluded from fuel calculation.
+If change is to or from fuel save maps, should alse exlude from tyre pres calculations.
+- [ ] Add booleans (one per tyre) to db that this lap was puncture lap, it means that it should be exluded from tyre pressure calculation as the data is skewd.
 - [ ] Add graphical settings manager inside SimHub
 - [ ] Test performance.
     - First data update takes long (~100ms) but it's okay as nothing happend in game then.